fluxcd/website/content/en/legacy/helm-operator/get-started/using-helm.md

+---
-# Get started using Helm
+title: Get started using Helm
+linkTitle: Using Helm
+type: docs
+weight: 30
+---

 This guide walks you through setting up the Helm Operator using the available [Helm chart](https://github.com/fluxcd/helm-operator/tree/master/chart/helm-operator).